Back to news

 Where Instant holds ground

 The original framing put GPT-5.5 Instant's 128K figure against Flash's 1M and called it an 8x context advantage for Flash.
 That comparison doesn't work.
-Flash does support a roughly 1M-token context window, confirmed in Google's own docs (Source: Google AI for Developers, Gemini 3.5 Flash context window).
-But the GPT-5.5 family also exposes around a 1M-token context window through the API; the 128K number is the maximum *output*, not the total context (Source: LLM Stats, GPT-5.5 context window).
+Flash does support a roughly 1M-token context window, confirmed in Google's own docs (Source: Google AI for Developers, Gemini 3.5 Flash context window (opens in a new tab)).
+But the GPT-5.5 family also exposes around a 1M-token context window through the API; the 128K number is the maximum *output*, not the total context (Source: LLM Stats, GPT-5.5 context window (opens in a new tab)).
 So the headline "8x larger context" advantage reportedly central to many of these comparisons appears not to exist.
 Both models can handle large codebases and long documents.

 That changes the picture.
 GPT-5.5 Instant's case is partly about context parity and partly about ecosystem.
 If your stack is already wired into OpenAI, custom GPTs, the Assistants API, existing fine-tuned models, then moving to Flash means real architectural work.
 For a greenfield project, that lock-in cost doesn't apply.